 In the ALU stage, the ALU output is written back into the RB or loaded into the output register DO.
-Besides, flags are updated, or not, according to the microinstruction ( $\mu$ I) in execution.
+Besides, flags are updated according to μI.

-Every microinstruction controls the operation of the operand stage and the succeeding ALU stage; that is, the execution of a $\mu$ I extends over 2 succeeding clock cycles, and microinstructions overlap each other.
+Every microinstruction ( $\mu$ I) controls the operation of the operand stage and the succeeding ALU stage; that is, the execution of a $\mu$ I extends over 2 succeeding clock cycles, and microinstructions overlap each other.
 This means that the part of the $\mu$ I that controls the 2nd stage has to be pipelined; in the VHDL code, I have divided the $\mu$ I in a field\1 and a field\2, the latter of which is registered (pipelined) and controls the 2nd $\mu$ M stage (ALU).

 Many of the control signals are encoded in the microinstructions in what I have improperly called flags.
 You will see many references to flags in the following text (#end,#decode, etc.).
 They are just signals that you can activate individually in each $\mu$ I, some are active in the 1st stage, some in the 2nd.
-They are all explained in section 3.4.
+They are all explained in a separate section.

 Note that microinstructions are atomic: both stages are guaranteed to execute in all circumstances.
-Once the 1st stage of a $\mu$ I has executed, the only thing that can prevent the execution of the 2nd stage is a reset.
+Once the $1^{st}$ stage of a $\mu I$ has executed, the only thing that can prevent the execution of the $2^{nd}$ stage is a reset.